 Q: I’ve got 4G data, but calls don’t work - why?

-A: Probably because your phone doesn’t support VoLTE or it’s not enabled.
+A: Probably because your phone doesn’t support VoLTE, or it’s not enabled.
 Head into your settings and check if 4G calling is switched on.
+This is especially important for Xiaomi owners, so if calls aren't working but you have 4G data, or you own a Xiaomi, be sure to check out our full guide on enabling VoLTE for Xiaomi phones.

 Q: My phone says LTE or 4G, does that mean I’m safe?